OpenSoundQueue/OpenSoundQueue/README.md

 3. **Consult the Documentation**

-   Documentation for both the frontend and backend is available in the `docs` folder.
+   Documentation for both the frontend and backend is available in the `docs` folder  ([link to folder](./docs)).
 This is a great place to start if you're new to the project or looking for specific implementation details.

 4. **Develop Your Feature**